OpenTermsArchive/contrib-versions/Runescape/Terms of Service.md

 3\.
 Applicability of the terms and conditions

 Please read these terms and conditions carefully.
 It is a condition of your use of a Jagex Product (whether or not you are a Subscriber) that you accept these terms and conditions in full.
 If you don't agree with any part, please do not use the Jagex Product.

-If you have any questions about these terms and conditions, please contact us via email at lawcontact@Jagex.com and do not use the Jagex Product until you are satisfied with and can accept these terms and conditions in full.

 4\.
 Changes to the terms and conditions